aluro2/Turdus-Dichromatism/Manuscript/turdus-dichromatism-ABL.md

 ## *Plumage sexual dichromatism*

-A total of N=77 *Turdus* thrush species were sampled for plumage spectral reflectance using from bird skins at the American Museum of Natural History in New York City and the Field Museum in Chicago.
-Reflectance measurements from 300-700nm were taken in triplicate for the belly, breast, throat, crown and mantle plumage patches [@andersson2006] of each individual bird skin.
-N=3 male and N=3 female individuals were measured for most species (exceptions: *Turdus lawrencii*, N=2 males and N=2 females; *Turdus swalesi*, N=1 male and N=1 female).
+A total of N=77 *Turdus* thrush species (approximately ~89% of all known true thrush species) were sampled for plumage spectral reflectance using prepared bird skin specimens at the American Museum of Natural History in New York City and the Field Museum in Chicago.
+Reflectance measurements spanning 300-700nm were taken in triplicate from the belly, breast, throat, crown and mantle plumage patches [@andersson2006] of each individual.
+N=3 male and N=3 female individuals were measured for most species
+(exceptions: *T. lawrencii*, N=2 males and N=2 females; *T. swalesi*, N=1 male and N=1 female).
 Reflectance spectra were measured using a 400 μm fiber optic reflection probe fitted with a rubber stopper to maintain a consistent measuring distance of 3 mm and area of 2 mm<sup>2</sup> at a 90° angle to the surface of the feather patch.
-Measurements were taken using a JAZ spectrometer with a pulsed-xenon light source (Ocean Optics, Dunedin, USA) and all measurements were made relative to a diffuse reflectance white standard (Spectralon WS-1-SL, Labsphere, North Sutton NH, USA).
+Measurements were taken using a JAZ spectrometer with a pulsed-xenon light source (Ocean Optics, Dunedin, USA) and we used a diffuse 99% reflectance white standard (Spectralon WS-1-SL, Labsphere, North Sutton NH, USA).

-We used a receptor-noise limited visual model [@vorobyev1998] of the European Blackbird (*Turdus merula*) visual system [@hart2000] in the *pavo* [@maia2019, p.
+We applieda receptor-noise limited visual model [@vorobyev1998] of the European Blackbird (*T. merula*) visual system [@hart2000] in the *pavo* [@maia2019, p.
 2]⁠ package in R v4.0.0 [@rcoreteam2020]⁠ to calculate avian-perceived chromatic and achromatic visual contrast (in units of “Just-Noticeable